 “As you know, I’ve been super dismissive towards my friends since my business took off, but I wanted to let you know there’s another reason why I’ve backed off toward you in particular, which is I feel you’re abusive toward your wife, and have even become abusive toward me.”

 Notice the word choices; this is not about blame, like “you’re an abusive person” which is arguable because no person is any one thing, to everyone, all the time.
 This is all about your experience, like “I feel like you’re abusive toward me,” which is not arguable.

 “And I’m at the point now, where I don’t feel comfortable being around you anymore and want to end our friendship.”

-“All this has made me lose my respect and trust in you, and for these reasons I want to end our friendship.
+“All this has made me lose my respect for, and trust in, you, and for these reasons I want to end our friendship.”

 - Say it slowly, purposefully, then shut up and shift your perspective immediately to make it all about them.
 Let them do all the talking from here.
 The decision to end this friendship to this point was all about you.
 To balance things out you must now give them the respect and consideration they deserve, to have it be all about their process next.